The Cocoon Chill comes from Sealy, which is one of the most recognizable names in the mattress business and was established in 1881.

 Overall, the softer version of this mattress will accommodate most sleeping positions, which means combination sleepers who like to change things up should not have to sacrifice comfort or support as they alternate positions.

 Most back sleepers will feel the cradling comfort layer especially in the curve of their lower back and the supportive base foam holding their spine in straight alignment.
-Learn more about the alignment for this position here.

 Most side sleepers will feel the top foam layer conform to their curves and relieve the pressure of their weight that concentrates on hips and shoulders when they sleep in this position.
-Why do they need more support for hips and shoulders?
-Find out here.

 Exclusive stomach sleepers who are average weight or heavier will want to watch that their hips do not dip too low in the softer model.
 Most stomach sleepers, except for those who are significantly lighter, might be more comfortable on the Cocoon Firm™.